 - From a social standpoint, women may avoid social situations to avoid triggers — like being around other people’s children — and may lack adequate support from their partners who do not know how to help them through the loss.

 - Also includes: Loneliness In Motherhood; Lonely Mom; Lonely Mother; Stay At Home Mom Loneliness; Lonely Stay At Home Mom; Single Mom Loneliness; Lonely Single Mom

-- Mothers may feel like they’re losing part of their own identities because every single thing they do now revolves solely around someone else.
+- Mothers may feel like they’re losing part of their own identities because every single thing they do now revolves solely around the care of someone else.

-- It can also be difficult to make new friends or to spend time with existing ones, especially when a mom doesn’t have much in the way of free time to begin with.
+- It can be difficult to make new friends or to spend time with existing ones, especially for a mom who doesn’t have much in the way of free time to begin with.